Johnnywang1899/Data-Analytics-Boot-Camp---Final-Project/README.md

 - Criminal rate in Toronto Area

 ## Data Collection and Processing
-For non-tabular data, web-scrapping and API will be used to collect the data from online source and then save into JSON format.
+1. For non-tabular data, web-scrapping and API will be used to collect the data from online source and then save into JSON format.
 Such JSON data will be converted to tabular form.
-For special format data (e.g. in PDF file format), an according processing method (i.e. PDF scrapping) will be used to extract and convert such data into tabular form.
+2. For special format data (e.g. in PDF file format), an according processing method (i.e. PDF scrapping) will be used to extract and convert such data into tabular form.
-For tabular data, Python Pandas library will be used for processing, cleaning and filtering.
-Post-processed data will then be saved and uploaded to AWS S3 to be accessed by all team members.
+3. For tabular data, Python Pandas library will be used for processing, cleaning and filtering.
+4. Post-processed data will then be saved and uploaded to AWS S3 to be accessed by all team members.

 ## Machine Learning
 The data processed in the previous step will be splitted into training and testing data for model training.
-A deep learning model will be deployed (in progress to determine the specific model type) to
+A deep learning model will be deployed (in progress to determine the specific model type) to fit the training data and for making sale price prediction.
+The testing data will be used to validate the model and further improvement.

+## Visualization
+A web is planned to be made in order to provide interative visualization to users.
+Such web will show the geographic appearance of Toronto Area (MapBox) with the options for users to explore different districts in this area.
+Moreover, pop-up messages will be created for users to gain detailed information including current condo selling situation in Toronto area as well as the predictions of sale price.
+To better provide visual experience, Plotly will be used to generate line diagram of sale information to provide basic trending.
+If time allows, more detailed analysis will be conducted for each district in Toronto so that users will be able to gain more compresensive results in Toronto area.